csc-training/slidefactory/reveal-pandoc/talk.md

 CSC Training, 2017-08

 ---

-# Slides for the comparison of different markdown presentation engines with some extra words to make it wrap { .title-slide data-background=img/title-fi.png }
+# Slides for the comparison of different markdown presentation engines with some extra words to make it wrap { .title-fi }

 CSC Training, 2017-08